ajreynol/rexec_cvc4/README.md

 * `info`
 Print debug information on the local and remote source and binaries.
 * `rinstall`
-Remote install to local.
-Builds and copies a static binary of the current (source, build config) to `localhome/bin` on the local machine.
+Remote install to local machine: builds and copies a static binary of the current (source, build config) to `localhome/bin` on the local machine.
 * `reset`
 Delete the remote's build directory for the current (source, build config).